bhavinrlad-design/pryysm24/README.md

    - Review the build logs for TypeScript errors or missing dependencies
    - Ensure all required environment variables are properly set
    - Try running the build process locally to identify issues

+4. **If OIDC Authentication Doesn't Work**:
+   - You can try using a publish profile as an alternative:
+     1. In Azure Portal, go to your App Service
+     2. Download the publish profile (Get Publish Profile button)
+     3. Add the content as a GitHub secret named `AZURE_PUBLISH_PROFILE`
+     4. Update the workflow file to use publish profile instead of OIDC

 For detailed step-by-step instructions, troubleshooting tips, and advanced configuration options, see our [Complete Azure Deployment Guide](./docs/azure-deployment-guide.md).